 Ever wonder why some companies are classified as high-risk and have to face more limitations and fees from payment processors?
-In this article, we will explore the reasons why some businesses are considered riskier than others and what is PSPs rationale for putting more restrictions on them.
-We’ll also discuss how card processing works for high-risk companies.
+In this article, Maxpay‘s team will explore the reasons why some businesses are considered riskier than others and what is PSPs’ rationale for putting more restrictions on them.
+We’ll also discuss how high-risk merchants’ credit card processing works.

 But before going through all the aspects of card processing, let us first explain, what does “high-risk” mean for companies and merchants.

 In banking, a company that wants to open a bank account usually falls under one out of two categories: low-risk or high risk.
 A high-risk business is a business that potentially would have a higher amount of chargebacks.
 A chargeback is a return of funds to a customer of some payment, in this case, a credit or debit card transaction.

 Difference between a high-risk merchant account and a standard one